University Resource Groups

 Sally Walton, Executive Director, Patient Care Services, UCMC

-UC Moms is a resource group which aims to support women and parents as they make important career and family decisions.
-The group will facilitate educational discussions, social events, and connect with leadership around policies and actions that can help foster an environment of inclusion for mothers and families across campus.
+UChicago Parents is an employee resource group which aims to support parents and guardians as they make important career and family decisions.
+The group will facilitate educational discussions, social events, and connect with leadership around policies and actions that can help foster an environment of inclusion for families across campus.

 Executive Champion